g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

  1  r4.ge0-0-2.0.jncie.lab (10.200.0.3)  6.381 ms  17.889 ms  13.717 ms
  2  r5.jncie.lab (10.0.0.5)  21.333 ms  123.781 ms  61.681 ms
 ```
-Basically, the traceroute show our ingress router R1, and the egress router R5, and finally, the CE5-3.
-In the traceroute that I made on R1, we can see that we have de R4 as a P router.
+Basically, the traceroute shows our ingress router (R1), the egress router (R5), and finally, the CE5-3.
+In the traceroute I ran from R1, we can see that R4 appears as a P router.

-Updating the tasks in our network:
+Updating our task list:
-* ~~Become the network invisible for the external traceroutes~~
+* ~~Make the network invisible to external traceroutes.~~
-* Configure LSPs to be established trough specific color in backbone
+* Force LSPs through specific colors in the backbone.
-* Configure explicit-paths to establish the LSPs trough specific path
+* Configure explicit paths to pin LSPs to a specific route.
-* Signal specific bandwidth in some LSPs
+* Signal specific bandwidth requirements for certain LSPs.
-* Configure auto-bandiwitdh in some LSPs
+* Enable auto-bandwidth to let LSPs adjust dynamically.
-* Change the priority and hold value to make some LSPs priority in the backbone
+* Tweak priority and hold values to give certain LSPs "VIP" status in the backbone.
-* Configure soft-preemption so that LSPs that will be preempted, will be resignaled before removed.
+* Set up soft-preemption so LSPs are re-routed before being kicked off a link.
-* Configure an automatic otimization of the LSPs
+* Configure automatic optimization for periodic path re-calculation.
-* Install different FECs in the FIB using LSPs RSVP
+* Install specific FECs into the FIB using RSVP LSPs.
-* Connect the LDP islands with ldp-tunneling in the LSPs
+* Connect LDP islands using LDP tunneling over RSVP.
-* Make traffic policies using LSPs to select the path for specific destinations
+* Create traffic policies to select specific LSPs based on the destination.

-Now, let's specify some LSPs to be established in specific colored paths.
-The LSPs R2-R7-A, R7-R2-A, R3-R6-A and R6-R3-A will be established trough orange links, and the LSPs R1-R8-A, R8-R1-A, R4-R5-A e R5-R4-A trough blue links.
-The configuration is very simple:
+Now, let's specify some LSPs to follow colored paths.
+LSPs R2-R7-A, R7-R2-A, R3-R6-A, and R6-R3-A will use the orange links, while R1-R8-A, R8-R1-A, R4-R5-A, and R5-R4-A will go through the blue ones.
+The configuration is straightforward:
 ```
 set protocols mpls label-switched-path R2-R7-A admin-group include-any orange set protocols mpls label-switched-path R3-R6-A admin-group include-any orange